-From the grocery store to the mall, your toddler prefers to dash ahead instead of walking by your side.
-He might even run away like it’s a game or hide out of sight as if playing peek-a-boo.
-The worst part?
-Each time you grab hold of him again, he greets you with a mischievous grin.
+From the grocery store to the mall, your toddler prefers to dash ahead instead of walking next to you on the sidewalk.
+He might run away like it’s a game of chase or hide out of sight as if playing peek-a-boo.
+And each time you grab hold of him again, he greets you with a mischievous grin, despite your serious face.

 It doesn’t help if you’re carrying loads of bags, are pregnant, or caring for your other kids all while this is happening.

 You’ve tried just about everything.
-You took away his favorite items, rewarded good behavior, and tried using a harness (which he somehow managed to break free from).
+You took away his favorite items, rewarded good behavior, and tried using restraints like a harness (which, like an escape artist, he somehow managed to break free from).
 You’ve even hollered, “I’m leaving now!” when he would run and hide, hoping he’d come back.
-Staying home isn’t always an option, either.
+And staying home isn’t always an option, either.

-What to do with your toddler running away in public
+How to stop your toddler running away in public

-It’s not easy chasing after your toddler running away, and even more frustrating when you’ve told him over and over not to do so.
+It’s not easy chasing after your toddler running away, or feeling that panicked response when you realize he’s has run too far off.
 But let’s start off with a few things not to do:

-- No false threats.
-It’s tempting to say, “I’m leaving now!” but it’s not exactly effective when you both know you won’t leave.
+• No false threats.
+It’s tempting to say, “Goodbye!” but it’s not exactly effective when you both know you won’t leave.
 Giving false threats is an imbalance of the relationship you’re trying to nurture with him.
 They don’t align with integrity and “meaning your word” that you want to model for him.

-- Don’t use consequences that have little to do with the situation.
-Another common mistake is to deny kids a favorite item even though it has nothing to do with them running away.
+• Don’t use consequences that have little to do with the situation.
+Another common mistake is to deny him a favorite item even though it has nothing to do with your toddler running away.
 As much as he might “listen” when threatened with the loss of a favorite toy, no lesson has been learned about running away.
 (Discover consequences for kids that actually work.)

-- Avoid using a harness.
-As easy as it may seem to tether him to you, a harness doesn’t teach impulse control or self-regulation.
+• Avoid using a harness.
+As easy as it may seem to tether him to you, a backpack harness doesn’t teach impulse control or self-regulation or help him practice restraint.

 Now that you know what doesn’t work, what can you do with your toddler running away?
-I knew that losing my cool was not going to solve this issue in the long-term.
-Instead, take a look at how you can get him to stop running away from you:
+Losing your cool isn’t going to solve this issue in the long-term.
+Instead, take a look at how to get him to stop running off from you:

 1. Show empathy

-Whether your toddler runs off frustrated because he wants to go home already or is doing so with a grin on his face like it’s a game, he sees you as an “opponent.”
+Whether your child darts off frustrated because he wants to go home already or is doing so with a grin on his face like it’s a game, he sees you as an “opponent.”
 After all, you’re likely yelling at him to stop running, or reprimanding him the minute he returns.

 One way to reach out to him and truly see what he’s going through is to show empathy.